obi-0/DevOps-Projects/lamp.md

 PHP is the component of our setup that will process code to display dynamic content to the end user.
 In addition to the php package, my server will need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases. libapache2-mod-php will be required to enable Apache to handle PHP files.
 Core PHP packages will automatically be installed as dependencies.
-I installed all 3 packages by running:
+I installed all 3 packages by running the command below:
 `sudo apt install php libapache2-mod-php php-mysql`

 To confirm php version I ran `php -v`

 ![php](images/php.png)

-Configure a Virtual Host For My Website Using Apache The objective is to setup a domain called ‘projectlamp’ Apache on Ubuntu 20.04 has one server block enabled by default that is configured to serve documents from the /var/www/html directory.
+I configured a Virtual Host For My Website Using Apache The objective is to setup a domain called ‘projectlamp’ Apache on Ubuntu 20.04 has one server block enabled by default that is configured to serve documents from the /var/www/html directory.
-Created a directory for project LAMP - sudo mkdir /var/www/projectlamp
+I created a directory for project LAMP - sudo mkdir /var/www/projectlamp

 Assigned ownership of the directory with your current system user:
 `sudo chown -R $USER:$USER /var/www/projectlamp`